-masked (bool, optional) - If True, only the masked pixels will be rendered. interpolation (See Below, optional) - The interpolation used to render the image.
+•new_figure (bool, optional) - If True, a new figure is created.

+•interpolation (See Below, optional) - The interpolation used to render the image.
 For example, if bilinear, the image will be smooth and if nearest, the image will be pixelated.
 Example options